maplibre/maplibre-gl-js/test/integration/browser/README.md

-This folder contains files for automated testing of Maplibre GL in real browsers using [Selenium WebDriver](https://www.npmjs.com/package/selenium-webdriver).
+This folder contains files for automated testing of MapLibre GL in real browsers using [Selenium WebDriver](https://www.npmjs.com/package/selenium-webdriver).

 ## Prerequisites